ajwdewit/agera5tools/doc/user_guide.rst

 The database settings define the data source name to the database and the table name used to store the AgERA5 data.
 Note that the DSN should follow the SQLAlchemy database URL naming convention.
-The example below uses a local SQLite database which is a serverless database without security risks.
+The example below uses a local DuckDB database which is a serverless database without security risks.

 The `chunk_size` parameter defines the number of records that are written to the database